Olivia Munn: Personal life

 With regard to the subject matter in Deliver Us from Evil, Munn has said that "I didn't believe in the supernatural before this movie."
 However, after viewing footage from the New York City Police Department of alleged real-life exorcisms, she said "I'm a full believer [now]."

-She is a black belt in taekwondo.
+Munn, who is fluent in Japanese, Vietnamese and English, is a black belt in taekwondo.

 In November 2017, Munn accused film director Brett Ratner of repeated instances of sexual harassment, as well as an instance of sexual assault.
-She has supported the Me Too and Time's Up movements with both personal efforts and public statements.
+She has supported the #MeToo and Time's Up movements with both personal efforts and public statements.

 From 2014 to 2017, Munn was in a relationship with NFL quarterback Aaron Rodgers.
-In 2021, she began seeing comedian John Mulaney and, in September of that year, the pair announced that Munn was pregnant.
-Their son was born on November 24, 2021.
-Their son's middle name, Hiệp, is in honor of Munn's Chinese-Vietnamese heritage.
+In 2021, she began a relationship with comedian John Mulaney and, in September of that year, the pair announced that Munn was pregnant.
+Their son Malcolm was born on November 24, 2021.
+Their son's middle name, Hiệp, is in honor of Munn's Vietnamese heritage.
 Munn and Mulaney married in July 2024 in New York.
-Their second child, a daughter, was born via surrogate on September 14, 2024.
+Their second child, a daughter named Méi June, was born via surrogate on September 14, 2024.They reside in Orange County, California.

 In March 2024, Munn revealed that she had been diagnosed with breast cancer the previous year.
 Munn announced that she had four surgeries in the previous ten months, including a double mastectomy.
 Munn described the cancer as "aggressive" and "fast moving", but said it was caught with "enough time that I had options".